davepeck/bigtime-t-strings/README.md

 This website contains GitHub Actions automation to automatically find Python repositories that are using t-strings and decide just how much they're using them.

 How BIG TIME are those t-strings?!
+We will find out!